Mrs. Reynolds

 Important Information:

-- Tech is our rotation for STEAM this week!
-Friday specials this week: Library
+- Art is our rotation for STEAM this week!
+Friday specials this week: PE

 - Please make sure your student is wearing comfortable shoes for PE.